Religion of the Indus Valley Civilisation: Scholarly views on IVC-religion

 Early and influential work in the area that set the trend for Hindu interpretations of archaeological evidence from the Harappan sites was that of John Marshall, who in 1931 identified the following as prominent features of the Indus religion: a Great Male God and a Mother Goddess; deification or veneration of animals and plants; a symbolic representation of the phallus and vulva; and, use of baths and water in religious practice.
 Marshall's interpretations have been much debated, and sometimes disputed over the following decades.
 Geoffrey Samuel, writing in 2008, finds all attempts to make "positive assertions" about IVC religions as conjectural and intensely prone to personal biases — at the end of the day, scholars knew nothing about Indus Valley religions.

-In contrast to contemporary Egyptian and Mesopotamian civilizations, Indus Valley lacks any monumental palaces, even though excavated cities indicate that the society possessed the requisite engineering knowledge.
+In contrast to contemporary Egyptian and Mesopotamian civilisations, the Indus Valley lacks any monumental palaces, even though excavated cities indicate that the society possessed the requisite engineering knowledge.
 This suggests that religious ceremonies, if any, may have been largely confined to individual homes, small temples, or the open air.
 Several sites have been proposed by Marshall and later scholars as possibly devoted to religious purposes, but at present only the Great Bath at Mohenjo-Daro is widely thought to have been so used, as a place for ritual purification.
-The funerary practices of the Harappan civilization are marked by fractional burial (in which the body is reduced to skeletal remains by exposure to the elements before final interment), and even cremation.
+The funerary practices of the Harappan civilisation are marked by fractional burial (in which the body is reduced to skeletal remains by exposure to the elements before final interment), and even cremation.

 Contemporary scholars (most significantly Asko Parpola) continue to probe the roles of the IVC in the formation of Hinduism;others remain ambivalent about these results.
 (Note: Reviews of Parpola's works have been fairly critical.This notion of IVC-traces, says Hiltebeitel, is deemed as the "substratum theory" by scholars in opposition.
 Compare linear versus synthetic development in the origins of yoga.)
 In reviewing a book by Parpola in 2017, Wendy Doniger wrote: "I have supported the thesis that there is some form of continuity between the IVC and later Hinduism.
 I am now more than ever persuaded that IVC culture survived the destruction of its cities and that later Hindu imagery, having entered Hinduism after the Vedic period, may well be derived from the IVC.
 But I remain skeptical about Parpola's reconstruction of the IVC's religion."